carlmylo/docu-rpcs3/pages/english/troubleshooting/controllers.md

 permalink: trbl_controllers
 folder: english
 tags: [troubleshooting, english]
-summary: "How to deal with common issues with your controllers"
+summary: "How to deal with common issues with your controllers."
 toc: false
 ---